 Annotations are text strings collected with objects as a file is compiled.
 Annotations are intended to be a generally useful method for connecting meta-data about a model with the source code for a model.

-Annotations are strings of text in the model beginning with the #
+Annotations are strings of text in the model beginning with either #

 are collected with the file or "model" and annotations which only have one #